nklmish/microservice-demo/README.md

 #Sample request

-Note, I am using [jq](http://stedolan.github.io/jq/) library for json parsing.
+Note, I am using [jq](http://stedolan.github.io/jq/) library for filtering json data.
 If you prefer some different library then you need to re-adjust all commands pasted below.

 #Determing ports, ip address, hostname and service name
 Execute